opparco/stable-diffusion-webui-two-shot/README.md

 ## Issues
 - ~~The extension's mask color sketching function does not work well with chrome(extreme stuttering) due to gradio's Image component bug.~~ See prerequisite above.
-- Drawing area with more than one stroke may lead to black edges in output mask, thus it is recommended to finish one color mask with one stroke.
-This is caused by brush edge blurring.
-Option Denoise Mask can be used to dampen this effect.
+This fix is no longer suitable for latest webui version at 22bcc7be, with gradio dependency upgraded to 3.23.
+Please keep the browser scaling at 100% to avoid the bug.

 ## Credits